AMERICAN WEDDINGS BLOG

 If you head home for the license, be prepared to pay more to cover your officiant’s and vendors’ time.
 Keep in mind that some officiants book multiple weddings on one day, so they might not even be able to wait.
 This is yet another reason why having someone in your wedding party ordained, and ready to serve as a backup officiant, is an awesome idea.

-If you forgot to return or mail in your license, what you do next will depend on how much time has passed since your wedding day.
-Every state has its own regulations on when a marriage license expires, and how long after the ceremony it can be returned and recorded.
+If you forgot to return your marriage license to the clerk's office after the ceremony, what you do next will depend on how much time has passed since your wedding day.
+Every state has its own laws on how much time you to send in your completed paperwork, called the 'return period.'

-If it’s past your state’s deadline to return the license, you’ll need to contact the county clerk.
-You may be required to apply for and complete a new license, file an affidavit, or pay an additional fee.
+If it’s past your state’s deadline to return the license, you’ll need to contact the county clerk and ask what to do next.
+You might be required to apply for a new license, file an affidavit, or pay an additional fee.

 If the deadline hasn’t passed, get yourself to the clerk’s office, stat!
-Some states require a license to be returned by the officiant, while others require the couple to return it, so follow the instructions you received from the clerk when you filed your application.
+Some states require a license to be returned by the wedding officiant, while others require the newlyweds to return it, so make sure to follow the instructions you received from the clerk when you filed your application.

-This depends on your state’s marriage laws, and because the rules change quickly in each state, we recommend you contact your county or city clerk directly to ask.
+If you do meet their requirements for common law marriage, you may still want a wedding, and wonder if you'll need a license to hold a formal wedding ceremony.
+It depends!
+In this case, we recommend you contact your county or city clerk directly to ask questions.
 In some cases, there may be a similar but separate form to file, such as the Registration of Informal Marriage form in Texas.

 Any time you enter a new marriage, you need a new marriage license.
 This goes for couples who remarry each other, too.

-Be aware that some states require a waiting period between the end of your last marriage and the start of a new one.
+Be aware that some states require a waiting period between the end of your last marriage and the start of a new one, even if it's with the same person.
 And about half of all states have a waiting period between a divorce / dissolution and applying for a new marriage license… So plan ahead!

 If you find yourself in a situation that we didn’t cover here, the best thing to do is contact the county you first applied for a license in, or the county you want to get married in, and ask them what to do next.